andrewdownie/local_dev_settings/frequently-used-hotkeys.md

 - winKey + num to jump to corresponding app on the taskbar

 ## Autohotkey
-Rebind Left-Windows Key up event to shift one desktop to the left Rebind Right-Windows Key up event to shift one desktop to the right See Autohotkey file in this repo
+- Rebind Left-Windows Key up event to shift one desktop to the left
+- Rebind Right-Windows Key up event to shift one desktop to the right
+- See Autohotkey file in this repo

+## Custom mouse macros
+- change scroll wheel left to Ctrl+Windows+Left (move one virtual desktop to the left)
+- change scroll wheel right to Ctrl+Windows+Right (move one virtual desktop to the left)
+- change DPI button to Windows+Tab (Virtual Desktop taskview)

 ## Postman
 - Ctrl + enter to send current request